Build an LLM from scratch in MAX

 Learn to add the final linear projection layer that converts hidden states to vocabulary logits for next-token prediction.

-In this step, you’ll create the MaxGPT2LMHeadModel - the complete language model that can predict next tokens.
-This class wraps the transformer from Step 10 and adds a final linear layer that projects 768-dimensional hidden states to 50,257-dimensional vocabulary logits.
+In this step, you’ll create the MaxGPT2LMHeadModel, which combines the model body (MaxGPT2Model) with a head Linear layer, thus completing the GPT-2 model that can predict next tokens.
+This class wraps the transformer from step 7 and adds a final linear layer that projects 768-dimensional hidden states to 50,257-dimensional vocabulary logits.

 The language model head is a single linear layer without bias.
 For each position in the sequence, it outputs a score for every possible next token.
 Higher scores indicate the model thinks that token is more likely to come next.